-- Visual checks of students as they enter the building. - A morning drop-off area will open 30 minutes prior to opening of the school day. - Parents are not to drop their student(s) off prior to the 30 minute window. - Families A-M will drop-off/pick up in the front loop and N-Z in the side parking lot near Guidance. - Locker guidelines will promote minimal storage and use. - Students wear masks during arrival, dismissal, and any time they are navigating the building. - Before/after school activities will be limited and reduced to ensure time for daily sanitizing. - Students report directly to first period class. - Implement Early Dismissal for Juniors if transportation is provided.
-PM Harkness students that drive will be dismissed from Harkness. - Dismissal Junior - s and Seniors with early release need to leave the building immediately after their last class if transportation is provided.
+- Visual checks of students as they enter the building. - A morning drop-off area will open 30 minutes prior to opening of the school day. - Parents are not to drop their student(s) off prior to the 30 minute window. - Families A-M will drop-off/pick up in the front loop and N-Z in the side parking lot near Guidance. - Locker guidelines will promote minimal storage and use. - Students wear masks during arrival, dismissal, and any time they are navigating the building. - Limit and reduce before/after school activities to ensure time for daily sanitizing. - Students report directly to first period class. - Dismissal Seniors with early release need to leave the building immediately after their last class if transportation is provided. - Implement Early Dismissal for Juniors if transportation is provided.
+PM Harkness kids that drive will be dismissed from Harkness.